nils-mathieu/piscine-rust/module-03.md

 high-five its friends.

 Both actions consume one energy point.
-The behaviour is the same as with `ClapTrap`, once the energy reaches 0, the ScavTrap/FragTrap cannot do anything more.
+The behaviour is the same as with `ClapTrap`, once the energy reaches 0, the ScavTrap/FragTrap can't do anything no more.

 Let's now create two additional types : a `BasicScavTrap` and a `BasicFragTrap`.
 The `BasicScavTrap` type must derive the `ScavTrap` trait, and the `BasicFragTrap` must derive the